MUSC124 Music Technology

 - This course begins with an historical overview of MIDI technology.

-- Students are introduction to the use of appropriate software and hardware.
+- Introduction to the use of appropriate software and hardware.

-- Students use MIDI technology as a tool for understanding the importance of time, meter, rhythm, and their traditional applications to produce a Drum Loops Project.
+- Use MIDI technology as a tool for understanding the importance of time, meter, rhythm, and their traditional applications to produce a Drum Loops Project.

 - Students examining the interrelated aspects of auditory and visual arts to produce an Art Project.

-- Students are asked to determine what criteria are necessary to define a work as art in the production of "What is Art" Paper.
+- Determine what criteria are necessary to define a work as art in the production of "What is Art" Paper.